 Teen saves sister's life in Tennessee fire; 5 others killed

-A young teenager saved her little sister's life in an overnight house fire that killed their parents and three siblings, a Tennessee sheriff said Friday.
-The fire was reported before midnight Thursday in Buchanan, along the Kentucky state line about 100 miles northwest of Nashville.
+This photo provided by Cassie Walsh, of WMFU Radio, shows the remains of a house that caught fire killing five family members in the early morning hours Friday, April 7, 2017, in Buchanan, Tenn.
+A young teenager saved her little sister's life in the overnight house fire that killed their parents and three siblings, a Tennessee sheriff said Friday.

 Add your comments below